renanss4/renanss4/README.md

 Welcome to my profile, I'm **Renan** and I love everything involving innovation, data management and AI 🙋🏾‍♂️

-I also like everything about code development 💻
+I also like everything about code development.
+Currently, I focus my studies on systems engineering and design 💻

 “Nothing in the world will take the place of persistence.
 Talent will not.
 The world is full of unsuccessful people with talent.
 Education will not.
 The world is full of educated derelicts.
 Genius will not.
 Unrewarded genius is almost a proverb.
 The slogan press on has solved and always will solve the problems of the human race.” 🙌🏾